hurwitzlab/imicrobe-vm/README.md

 $ git clone https://github.com/hurwitzlab/imicrobe-vm.git
 ```

-### Make a local copy of Vagrantfile.default and add directories to be shared
+### Make a local copy of Vagrantfile.default and customize it for your host

+Add directories to be shared, set up port forwarding, set the number of CPUs and amount of memory the VM will use, and more!

 ```
 $ cp Vagrantfile.default Vagrantfile